stvnfox/vue-challenge/README.md

    - **Do NOT hard-code**.
 Components should be flexible, designed for future use cases without significant changes.

      ### Hard coding?

      Check out the following example:

      ```ts
      const props = defineProps<{
-         character: Character;
+       character: Character
      }>()

      if (props.character.universe === 'Rick & Morty') {
        // Do something
+     }
-      } else if (props.character.universe === 'Pokémon') {
+     else if (props.character.universe === 'Pokémon') {
        // Do something else
+     }
-      } else {
+     else {
        createError('Invalid universe')
      }
      ```

      This is not scalable because you have to change the code every time you add a new universe.

      Instead, create a solution where you can easily add new universes without changing the existing code.
 Lots of components are not necessarily a bad thing if they are well-organized.
 Remember: composition over inheritance.

    - **Data Handling & UI Separation**: Build **UI components** that simply **take in data**, and create **other components** that manage and provide that data.
 Don’t put data-fetching or logic in UI components.
    - **Single Responsibility**: Each component should handle **one responsibility only**.
 Don’t pile everything into one component—keep logic and UI separate.